 These are a simple starting point if you have a good local book or guide you can expand on these and depending how much time you have in Genoa.
 You will surely discover an array of interesting locations and attractions in the Genoa area of Italy.

-Genoa is not a difficult city to navigate, once you have your bearings and know a couple of local landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but be sure to stick to popular and familiar areas after dark.
-If you want to cover more ground in Genoa there are a number of modes of transportation.
+Genoa is not a hard place to travel around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Genoa there are a number of transport options.
 Genoa has a small Metro system with 1 line and 8 stations.
 There are also 3 funiculars (the Zecca–Righi funicular, the Sant'Anna funicular and the Quezzi funicular).
-There is a city wide bus system where passes can be attained to include multiple journeys.
-There is also the option to use Genoa Taxis, but be aware of heavy traffic at busy times.
-What ever method you use to explore Genoa make sure you see as much of the city as your can.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+Collect a Hire Car in Genoa, there is also the alternative to use Genoa Taxis, where you can seek local knowledge from your driver.
+Whichever way you plan to explore Genoa make sure you see as much of the city as your can.

 If you wish to stay in Genoa for a great period you will need to find a place to stay.
 Genoa offers a broad range of places to stay these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are visiting the city on business ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Genoa may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Genoa also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Genoa try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.